sensu/sensu-docs/content/sensu-go/6.4/operations/deploy-sensu/scale-event-storage.md

 **NOTE**: Paths and service names may vary based on your operating system.
 {{% /notice %}}

+Follow the steps in this section to create and add the replication role, set streaming replication configuration parameters, bootstrap the standby host, and confirm successful Postgres streaming replication.

 ### Create and add the replication role

 If you have administrative access to Postgres, you can create the replication role.